SAP-archive/teched2020-IIS360/README.md

 ## Overview

 This session introduces attendees to the creation of a SAP Fiori elements Floorplans for OData V4 app.\
-You will start in the SAP Business Application Studio with a sample service (based on the SAP Cloud Application Programming Model for nodeJS), and make usage of the SAP Fiori tools in order to generate and extend the app.
+You will start in the SAP Business Application Studio with a sample service (based on the SAP Cloud Application Programming Model for nodeJS), and make usage of the SAP Fiori tools in order to generate and extend the app.\
+More detailed information about SAP Fiori elements and SAP Fiori tools can be found in [this presentation](exercises/2020-12%20SAP_TechEd_2020_SAP_Fiori_elements_SID1120%20(IIS360).pdf).

 ## Requirements